 Be mindful of your response times.
-If you have responded to even just 10 percent of your customer queries outside the 24 hour guideline, you are at risk of losing eligibility for the Buy Box.
+If you have responded to even just 10 percent of your customer queries outside the 24 hour guideline, you are at risk of being prevented from winning the the Buy Box.
 Be aware that every single customer message that you receive is included in the Customer Response Time metric.
 If you have any invalid support tickets, select ‘Mark as no response needed’ in your Amazon seller account, or in an e-commerce customer support help desk, you can close the ticket without sending – this will close the message in Amazon and ensure that the message has no impact on your response rates.

 The future is fast approaching